Small multiples are one of the most powerful data visualization methods for financial reports and dashboards.

 Sometimes you want to dive in and understand the variances a little bit better.
 Small multiples can be hard to read.
 You can turn to the Axis break feature (in waterfall charts) to resolve that.
 By clicking on the AC or PY column in the chart, you can break the axis while the scaling between the charts is preserved.

 Axis break allows you to better compare the rates of your variances.
 If you want to see the variances better, you can set the axis break to a higher value - 80% for example.
 This results in more pronounced variances.

 Of course, you can switch between different types of charts and each type also has different layouts.
 Let's take a look at Area charts - here the default value is the layout called the Actual, which means that actual (this year's) values are compared to the previous year.

 If you switch it to integrated variance layout (Chart settings - Layout - Integrated variance), the variance between the values is rendered as well.
 This results in more emphasis on variances.
 With this toggle, you can easily switch between different layouts to emphasize the things that are important to your data story.

 Another powerful feature is the combination of a Zebra BI Power Table and small multiples.
 This approach allows you to easily explore data using the table to filter and compare small multiples.
 For example, just select the Product Revenue in the table and enjoy the details on a large chart.
 But you can also Ctrl + click multiple elements to select and compare them.

 For example, you can compare product revenue to service and other revenue.
 Or take the product revenue to compare it to the product cost.
 This gives you unrivaled flexibility to explore data.

-Enter your data below to get immediate access to the full 1-hour video recording of the webinar and all PBIX examples used in the webinar.
+If you'd like to try creating small multiples in Power BI yourself, enter your data below to get immediate access to the full 1-hour video recording of the webinar and all PBIX examples used in the this tutorial.